JxxxHuo/MatlabR/README.md

 1.	## Java version

 As the Java Rengine was updated, some MatlabR functions lost their fundation.
-Hereby, I compiled the new version of Java Rengine, you can find them in the °∞lib°± folder.
+Hereby, I compiled the new version of Java Rengine, you can find them in the ‚Äúlib‚Äù folder.
 The java version embeded in Matlab may not be consistent with the lib jar file, which requires Java version above 1.8.0 and may induce a java version error, so you need to use an external Java with version number higher than 1.8.0_111.
 The details of how to make Matlab use external Java can be seen in wiki [page].
-Generally you can do it by adding a new computer environment varaince °ÆMATLAB_JAVA°Ø, which refers to the path of jre.
+Generally you can do it by adding a new computer environment varaince ‚ÄòMATLAB_JAVA‚Äô, which refers to the path of jre.

 2.	## Javaclasspath
-To load the java class successfully into matlab, I suggest you to use the following static load method rather than a dynamic load method, otherwise you will get a °∞MatR/connect°± failure.
+To load the java class successfully into matlab, I suggest you to use the following static load method rather than a dynamic load method, otherwise you will get a ‚ÄúMatR/connect‚Äù failure.

 In matlab command window run
 `cd(prefdir); `